On the normalized ground states for the Kawahara equation and a fourth order NLS: Introduction

 \subsubsection{The Kawahara model}

-We would like to review the history of the problem for existence and stability of the traveling waves, by concentrating mostly on some recent results in the last twenty years or so, which we feel are most relevant in relation to our results.
-We would like to draw an important point that since uniqueness results are generally lacking\footnote{both as minimizers of constrained variational problem and as solutions of the PDE}, it is hard to compare different results about waves obtained by different methods, as they may be different in shape and stability properties.
+We would like to review the history of the problem for existence and stability of the traveling waves.
+We concentrate mostly on some recent results in the last twenty years or so, which we feel are most pertinent to our results.
+We would like to emphasize an important point, namely that since uniqueness results are generally lacking\footnote{both as minimizers of constrained variational problem and as solutions of the PDE}, it is hard to compare different results about waves obtained by different methods, as they may be different in shape and stability properties.

 In \cite{IS}, \cite{K}, the authors have shown that certain waves of depression (i.e. $b<0$) are stable.
 In \cite{K}, the author establishes an important, Vakhitov-Kolokolov type criteria for certain waves, but it appears that it is hard to verify outside of a few explicit examples.
-In \cite{BD}, Bridges and Derks, have studied a Kawahara model, with more general nonlinearity.
-They have employed the methods of Evans functions to locate the point spectrum (and hence the stability) of the corresponding linearizations.
+In \cite{BD}, Bridges and Derks, have studied a Kawahara-type model, with more general nonlinearity.
+They have employed the Evans function method to locate the point spectrum (and hence the stability) of the corresponding linearizations.
 The results of their work are mostly computationally aided.

-Levandosky, \cite{L1} has studied the problem for existence of such waves via an energy-momentum type argument and compensated compactness.
+Levandosky, \cite{L1} has studied the problem for existence of such waves via an energy - momentum type argument and concentration compactness.
 Groves, \cite{G} has shown the existence of multi-bump solitary waves for certain homogeneous nonlinearities.
-Haragus-Limbardi-Scheel, \cite{HLS} have considered spatially periodic solutions and solitary waves, which are asymptotic to them at infinity.
+Haragus-Lombardi-Scheel, \cite{HLS} have considered spatially periodic solutions and solitary waves, which are asymptotic to them at infinity.
 They showed spectral stability for such small amplitude solutions.
 We should also mention the work \cite{ACN}, in which the authors consider the orbital stability for explicit {\it periodic} solutions of the Kawahara problem, subjected to a quadratic nonlinearity.